megomes/fs2020-web-controller/README.md

 # Flight Simulator 2020 Web Controller

-Using an webapp to control you Flight simulation
+Using a webapp to control your Flight simulation

 # How to run